 BUZZ TV -“On a Mission” with Dawn Gilman from Changing Homelessness

-Each week on, “On a Mission,” Penny interviews people in the Jacksonville community that are on a mission to change the lives of others.
+Each on “On a Mission,” Penny interviews people in the Jacksonville community that are on a mission to change the lives of others.
 Today she speaks with Dawn Gilman from Changing Homelessness.

 Our organization was formed in 1974 by a group of concerned and engaged social service agencies and religious leaders, Incorporated in 2001 under the name Emergency Services and Homeless Coalition of Jacksonville as a 501(c)(3) organization and lead agency for services in support of ending homelessness in Duval, Nassau and Clay counties, we are now officially known as Changing Homelessness.